Assessment of KTH's research (RAE)

 The panels consists of eight experts, of which one took part in RAE 2012 and one is a representative from the private or public sector.
 In addition, experts from various panels will form thematic groups assigned to review KTH’s research infrastructures, sustainability and impact.

 All of KTH’s departments will also compile self-evaluations.
-Each panel has a coordinator, a KTH faculty, who will compile the outcome and be the contact person for the departments and project teams.
+Each panel has a coordinator, a KTH faculty, who will compile the outcome and act as contact for departments and project teams.
 The work is later distributed to external expert for review.
-They will visit KTH during a so-called Visit's Week.
+They will visit KTH digitally during a so-called Visit's Week.

 The on-going RAE was planned to be conducted in 2020, with project ending planned for January 2021.
 Due to the development of the corona virus, KTH decided to extend to RAE process with one year.

-During 2020, the self-evaluations will be reviews internally while 2021 will be devoted to external peer-review by invited experts (Visit Week, Augusti 2021).
-The final reports and conclusion of RAE 2020 is planned for January 2022.
+2020 was therefore dedicated to internal reviews while 2021 will be devoted to external peer-review by invited experts.
+The final reports and conclusion of the project is planned for January 2022.